 Renewals may also be requested by email, by calling (757)352-4150, or by bringing proper ID to the Circulation Desk.

 You can return your items at any time in one of the book-drops located in the Library parking lot or the Communication parking lot.
-You can also return your items directly at the circulation desk during our hours of operation.
+You can also return your items directly at the Resource Desk during our hours of operation.

 If you are a distance student, you can mail your items to:

 Virginia Beach, VA 23464-9894